danielserranoh/blog_scraper/README.md

     ```

 3.  **Configuration Files**: The project uses two main configuration files in the `config/` directory:
-    * `config.json`: For application settings like the batch threshold and model names.
+    * `config.json`: For application settings like the batch threshold, model names, and a list of general DXP competitors to aid in funnel stage analysis.
     * `competitor_seed_data.json`: A list of the competitor websites and their assigned scraping patterns.

     A `performance_log.json` file will be created automatically in the `config/` directory to store data for the time estimation feature.